-- (e) The Group's risk management function is independent of the business divisions; and - (f) The Group's internal audit function reports to the Board Audit Committee and provides independent validation of the business units' compliance with risk policies and procedures, and the adequacy and effectiveness of the risk management framework on an enterprise-wide hasis
+- d.
+The Group manages its credit, market, operational and liquidity risks in a coordinated manner within the organisation; - e.
+The Group's risk management function is independent of the business divisions; and - f.
+The Group's internal audit function reports to the Board Audit and compliance Committee and provides independent validation of the business units' compliance with risk policies and procedures, and the adequacy and effectiveness of the risk management framework on an enterprise-wide basis.